texasdave2/chatroom/README.md

   - Locally hosted LLM (8b or higher) or cloud LLM, in this case Google API
   - Local hosted LLM will require Nvidia container toolkit as well as updated Nvidia drivers

+**Demo Deployment Features**

+  - **Real-Time Messaging**: Users can join and participate in various chatrooms with messages appearing instantly.
+  - **Split message queues**: Dedicated Chat queue for lowest latencty and dedicated analysis queue.
+  - **In-chat LLM Assistant**: simply type `@assistant` followed by your query to access the LLM directly in the chat.
+  - **Persistent Chatrooms**: Chatrooms are stored in Redis, allowing them to persist even after all users have left.
+  - **Live Admin Panel**: A dedicated admin interface that provides real-time insights into the chat network.
+  - **Live Metrics**: Displays the total number of chatrooms and the total number of connected users.
+  - **Mood Analysis Agent**: Analyzes each message for sentiment and provides a count of "happy," "sad," and "neutral" messages per chatroom.
+  - **Safety Analysis Agent**: Classifies messages as "safe" or "unsafe," providing a crucial moderation tool.
+  - **Admin Broadcast**: Allows an administrator to send a message to every chatroom simultaneously.

 To deploy this application, you will need to have Docker and Docker Compose installed.

 1.  **Get an API Key**: Obtain a Google API key from Google AI Studio.
 This key is required for the LLM analysis.
 2.  **Create a .env file**: In the root directory of the project, create a `.env` file with the following content:
     ```
     GOOGLE_API_KEY=your_api_key_here
+    SERVER_IP=your_server_ip
     ```
 3.  **Run with Docker Compose**: Execute the following command in your terminal.
 This will build the images and start all the services (API, Socket.IO server, and Redis) in the background.
     ``` bash